A Machine Learning Approach to Robustly Determine Director Fields and Analyze Defects in Active Nematics: Experiments

 \subsection{Generalize to fluorescence images}

-Microscope instruments with different functionalities enable different experimental designs and produce different types of images.
+The proposed machine learning approach is trained using PolScope retardance images and calculated director fields.
+However, once trained, it can be applied to raw images produced at other magnifications, by other microscope instruments, or under different experimental settings (e.g., activity levels or boundary conditions).
 There are various methods to control the behavior of active nematics, such as changing the concentration of ATP and motor proteins, applying hard boundaries, etc \cite{keber2014topology,opathalage2019self,thijssen2021submersed,zhao2020stability,hardouin2019reconfigurable,lemma2019statistical}.
 However, these methods control activity with only limited precision, and do not enable spatially varying activity profiles.
-To enable greater control over activity and the ability to change activity in space and time, researchers have developed light-sensitive motor proteins, with which the active nematic's activity and dynamics can be regulated by varying the spatiotemporal patterns of applied light intensity.
+To enable greater control over activity and the ability to change activity in space and time, researchers have developed light-sensitive motor proteins \cite{zhang2021spatiotemporal, lemma2022spatiotemporal, ross2019controlling}, with which the active nematic's activity and dynamics can be regulated by varying the spatiotemporal patterns of applied light intensity.